rickymoreno2/GCDProject/Codebook.md

 ### Naming the original 561 columns:

-5. The file "features.txt" was used to create a character vector that was added to both the test and train data sets as the columns headers.
+5. The file "features.txt" was used to create a character vector that was applied to both the test and train data sets as the columns headers.
 For more information on these column names please refer to the original "./UCI HAR Dataset/features_info.txt" file for more information on these variable names (this file will be dowloaded and unzipped if you run